 Mr. Hornak-Spoutz has advised countries, states, museums, corporations, foundations, and private collectors on acquisitions.
-Among the public collections that Mr. Spoutz placed authentic artwork into the permanent collections of:
+Among the public collections that Mr. Hornak-Spoutz placed authentic artwork into the permanent collections of:

 -Smithsonian Institution: American Art Museum